puzzalea/candy/readme.md

 - You can set your colors and fonts, and then include `dist/candy.css` in your project.
 Then create another CSS file where you write your custom code and include it _after_ the Candy file.
 - If you're comfortable working in SASS, you can include Candy's SASS files with your own SASS files and compile them into one CSS sheet.

-To make interactive elements work such as the navigation bar and accordions, you'll need `dist/candy.js` as well as some version of jQuery (Candy's JS is dependent on jQuery).

 The code you include in the head of your webpage should look something like this:

 ```html